EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast

 Using the He shell models of \cite{2002RvMP...74.1015W} models, we predict a large amount of He in this shell ($>1\,M_{\odot}$).
-Notably, this is inconsistent with our upper limit on the He mass of $<0.5 \, {\rm M_\odot}$ from the optical spectra (Section~\ref{subsec:helium}).
-This He mass could be reduced if significant Wolf-Rayet mass loss occurs prior to the final mass ejection episode that produces the shell at $7 \times 10^{14} {\rm \, cm}$.
+This He shell will be swept up into the ejecta and behind the photosphere at the time of our optical spectra.
+Notably, this predicted shell mass is inconsistent with both the upper limit on the He mass of $<0.5 \, {\rm M_\odot}$ from the optical spectra (\citealt{Dessart+20}; Section~\ref{subsec:helium}) and the mass of the shell derived in our companion paper \citep{EylesFerris25}.
+This He shell mass could be reduced if significant Wolf-Rayet mass loss occurs prior to the final mass ejection episode that produces the shell at $7 \times 10^{14} {\rm \, cm}$.
 Alternatively, enhanced mixing~\citep[e.g.][]{2013ApJ...773L...7F} could reduce the size of the He shell.
 In conclusion, for our models to fit the data presented in \citet{EylesFerris25} and this work, either considerable wind mass-loss or stellar mixing is required.